 straight-sided 'a' with horizontal cross-bar.

-the lower compartment of 'g' is usually larger than the upper compartment.
+the lower lobe is oval and larger than the upper lobe.

 long 's' is used in initial and medial positions.

 sigma 's' used in initial position.
 It may be an upper case graph for a noun.